ibm-cloud-docs/vpc/file_storage_vpc_replication_manage.md

 You can also specify that the source and replica file shares are split if a [failover](/docs/vpc?topic=vpc-file-storage-failover) operation does not succeed.
 {: note}

 Removing the replication relationship cannot occur when another operation is being performed on the source or replica file share (for example, the file share size is being expanded).
-The split operation remains pending until the other operation completes.
+The split operation remains in pending state until the other operation completes.

 When you remove the replication relationship, you can't undo the action.
 Also, the data on the replica is not synced automatically with the source file before removal of the replication relationship.
 {: important}